How To Build A Bookshelf In Two Hours (Or Less!)

 One last supporting piece was needed before I could move on to trimming out the bookshelf.
 I cut a piece of 1″ x 2″ to go at the top front of the bookshelf, and glued and nailed it into place.
 This would not only give the bookshelf added structural support, but would also give me something to nail the top rail to.

-Then it was finally time to start trimming everything out.
+With the sides, back and shelves assembled, it was finally time to start trimming out the bookshelf.
 Remember my advice from a couple of weeks ago — it’s fine to build something like this out of MDF, but I strongly suggest that you use real, solid wood lumber to do all of the trimming.
 Real wood lumber is much stronger than MDF boards, and will give your piece much more strength and durability than MDF boards will.

 I started with the stiles by cutting two pieces of 1″ x 3″ lumber to the height of the bookshelf, and I glued and nailed those to the front along each side.